Diseases & Conditions

 Computerized tomography (CT) scan.
 This imaging study is more detailed than a plain X-ray.
 Your doctor may order a CT scan to better evaluate your injury and to help differentiate a sprain from a dislocation or a fracture.

-Other imaging studies.
-Depending on your specific problem, your doctor may order additional imaging studies, such as a magnetic resonance imaging (MRI) scan or bone scan.
+Other imaging tests.
+Depending on your specific problem, your doctor may order additional imaging tests, such as a magnetic resonance imaging (MRI) scan or bone scan.

 Treatment